 Registration for the upcoming school year begins in January, please contact the school office for the opening date.

-At East, we currently offer a Full-Day (part-time) Kindergarten program.
+At East Elementary School we offer a Full-Day (part-time) Kindergarten program.
 Programs offered depend upon sufficient enrolment, space and resources.

 Supporting documentation (copy of birth certificate, and proof of residency) is required at the school when registering your child.

 What are the Fees for Kindergarten?